 On 6th April 2022 the ‘No Fault Divorce’ came into force which meant the ‘blame game’ in Divorce had officially ended.
 This was the biggest change to the Divorce, Dissolution and Separation Act 2020 for over half a century!
 The reason for the change was to allow separating couples to focus on the important decisions involving their children and finances, removing or at least minimising the conflict between them.

 A Divorce Application can now be made jointly or in one person’s sole name.
 The new law prevents a person from maliciously contesting a Divorce.

-When you submit your divorce petition to the court, there are certain facts that must be considered before your application can be granted and you can be sure of getting a divorce.
+When you submit your Divorce Application online, there are certain facts that must be considered before your application can be granted and you can be sure of getting a Divorce.

-These are the two main reasons why a divorce petition might be unsuccessful, but there are certain other circumstances in which the court might refuse to grant a divorce too:
+There are two main reasons why a Divorce Application might be unsuccessful but there are other circumstances, in which the Court might refuse to grant a Divorce too.

-If you have any questions about your own circumstances and how to go about getting a divorce, contact Andrew Isaacs Law for confidential expert advice.
-You might feel scared about making that phone call; don’t worry, you are not committing yourself to anything, and it might just be the first step towards getting your life back.
+If you have any questions about your own circumstances and how to go about getting a Divorce, contact Andrew Isaacs Law for confidential expert advice.
+You might feel scared about making that phone call but don’t worry, you are not committing yourself to anything, and it might just be the first step towards getting your life back.